Adroiti/docs-for-code-review-tools/checkstyle-NonEmptyAtclauseDescription.md

-Pattern: Check that the at-clause tag is followed by description
+Pattern: At-clause should have a non-empty description

 Issue: -